Best satellite TV providers in 2026

 No HBO – While DIRECTV offers HBO Max for free for three months, DISH does not provide HBO whatsoever

 The best provider for you will depend on what you’re looking for.
 If you want the best channel selection, including sports coverage, DIRECTV is the better option.
-But if you’re looking to save money and have access to a more advanced DVR, we’d go with DISH, which locks in your price for two years, whereas DIRECTV raises it significantly in year two.
+But if a more advanced DVR is your priority, we’d go with DISH.

 Which satellite provider offers better premium channels?